mruby/mruby/doc/compile/README.md

 ## Build Configuration

-Inside of the *build_config.rb* the following options can be configurated based on your environment.
+Inside of the *build_config.rb* the following options can be configured based on your environment.

 ### Toolchains

-The mruby build system contains already a set of toolchain templates which configurates the build environment for specific compiler infrastructures.
+The mruby build system already contains a set of toolchain templates which configure the build environment for specific compiler infrastructures.

 #### GCC